HERO empowers,educates and equips Philadelphia youth to graduate college debt free, build strong families and build their community.

 Connect* Tour *Explore

 Join Philly's First Youth Led Catering Team!
-Students, young artists & creatives are empowered to #createyourART and #useyourVOICE!
-Art & activism collide as students curate incredible food for the YHC menu and use social media to speak Up, show up and stand up for themselves!
-Awesome opportunity to learn leadership skills and earn cash for college, that's YHC!
-We raise our voices and gather together for meetups and training Sessions at LaColombe 1335 Frankford Ave.
-Philadelphia
+Students, young entrepreneurs andcreatives collaborate.
+Inspired to #createyourART and #useyourVOICE!
+Art & activism collide as students curate incredible menus and use social media to speak Up, show up and stand up for themselves!
+Awesome opportunity to receive job training, develop leadership skills, earn cash for college and perfect their crafts, that's YHC!
+We raise together with gratitude for each other and our sponsor LaColombe Coffee Roasters!

-In addition, HERO offers adolescents a supportive extracurricular environment in which to build skills, set goals for the future, and create an action plan to graduate from college without debt.
+In addition to our three programs mentioned above.
+HERO offers adolescents a supportive extracurricular environment in which to build skills, set goals for the future, and create an action plan to graduate from college with little to no debt.
 HERO's programs provide a focused setting for young adults to learn and grow as individuals and future young professionals, as well as develop the financial literacy and connection to resources needed to achieve their goals.
 As an organization, HERO recognizes that the prevalence of youth

 who have experienced Adverse Childhood Experiences (ACEs) in Philadelphia is high, and that providing programs from a perspective of Trauma-Informed Care (TIC) is fundamental for students to achieve success and growth.
 Alongside programs for fitness and cooking, HERO provides students with opportunities for participation in evidence-based Girls Circle(r) group therapy, weekly checkins and monthly meetups with peers, mentors and health professionals; specifically therapists, social workers and nurses.
 HERO is committed to serving students facing any number of challenges, from stress at school or bullying, navigating health choices as a young person, and balancing practical financial issues with collegiate goals, all while understanding that traumatic experiences, toxic stress, racism, and ACEs impact a student's ability to achieve short and long-term goals.
 Reducing the impact of ACEs and toxic stress through providing practical programs from a perspective of TIC aids students to achieve success and build resilience to carry them into becoming healthy, strong, and confident young adults.